Cover image for Understanding tenant and owner representation in commercial or residential real estate

 • Property tours and evaluation - Coordinating showings, assessing space functionality, and identifying potential issues or improvement costs

-• Lease negotiation - Securing favorable terms including rent reductions, improvement allowances, flexible clauses, and exit options
+• Lease negotiation - Securing favorable terms including rent reductions, improvement allowances, flexible clauses, and exit options - knowing that someone is negotiating purely for your interests removes the uncertainty of whether you're leaving concessions on the table

 • Risk mitigation - Protecting tenants from unfavorable lease language, hidden costs, and landlord-favorable clauses